 As a legal professional dealing in both residential and commercial real estate, you navigate a unique set of risks every day.
-Both types of properties have their own set of best practices for managing transactions, and often involve very different customers.

-It can sometimes feel like you’re operating from two sets of rules, and that you need two sets of tactics and tools in order to succeed.
-But there’s one resource for legal professionals that benefits every transaction, residential or commercial: title insurance.
+Both types of properties have their own set of best practices for managing transactions, and often involve very different clients—it can sometimes feel like you’re operating from two sets of rules, and that you need two sets of tactics and tools in order to succeed.

 Title search results can carry hidden risks